 Day 05: To Derge

 In the morning, visit the 540 years old Garze monastery of the yellow hats-sect (Gelug).
 In the afternoon, we drive to Derge, lying on the border between Tibet and Sichuan.
 En route, we will visit the Dargye Monastery in Rongbasta village and Dzochen Monastery; it’s a 40 mile detour north from Manigango and stop by Yihun Lha-tso, the alpine lake.
 The inhabitants in Derge are Khampa, Tibetans who have independently lived here for hundreds of years and the influence of Lhasa reaches this region in the slightest way.
 Accommodation in Derge Hotel, private bathroom may be available.

 Day 06: To Chamdo (210 miles)

-Full day sightseeing of Lhasa, visiting the Potala Palace-the landmark of Lhasa, Sera Monastery-the last of the three Yellow Sect monasteries to be built in Lhasa and the day concludes in Norbulinka- the summer retreat of the Dalai Lama.
+Full day sightseeing in Lhasa, visiting the Potala Palace, the landmark of Lhasa, Sera Monastery and the last of the three Yellow Sect monasteries to be built in Lhasa.
+The day concludes in Norbulinka, the summer retreat of the Dalai Lama.
 Accommodation in hotel.

-We visiting Drepung Monastery-once the largest, richest and the most powerful of the three major Yellow Sect monasteries of Tibet, the ancient Jorkhang Temple in the old Tibetan quarter of Lhasa and the Barkhor Street that forms the pilgrim circuit around the Jorkhang Temple.
+We will visit Drepung Monastery, once the largest, richest and the most powerful of the three major Yellow Sect monasteries of Tibet, the ancient Jorkhang Temple in the old Tibetan quarter of Lhasa and the Barkhor Street that forms the pilgrim circuit around the Jorkhang Temple.
+Accommodation in a hotel.